melissaharijanto/Travel-Log/README.md

 ## Installation

 We would be happy if you are interested to try it out!
 Here are the steps to do so:

 If you have an Android device, we have an apk release that you can use to test our app!
-Since most phones now use ARM processors, it is recommended to download the apk customized for ARM64, with the file name `app-arm64-v8a-release.apk` via this link: https://drive.google.com/drive/folders/1bRMKL1-gXEHCNQtm2PtWu83xwtcKCWV4?usp=sharing.
+Since most phones now use ARM processors, it is recommended to download the apk customized for ARM64, with the file name `app-arm64-v8a-release.apk` via this link: https://drive.google.com/drive/folders/1bRMKL1-gXEHCNQtm2PtWu83xwtcKCWV4?usp=sharing. **If you have a previously installed version of the apk, please uninstall it from your device before installing the current updated version.**

 Otherwise, you can try this way: